maximxlss/writeups/content/field_of_wonders/writeup.md

 Hello!
 Welcome to my writeup on a very interesting challenge I have solved at PSUTI CTF 2025.
 This challenge is primarily about the XChaCha20-Poly1305 scheme, with the exploit using linear algebra and lattices.
 If you like that stuff, you will probably enjoy this article.

 Before heading straight into it, I want to thank the author for this challenge, I have had much fun solving it.

+> [!tldr]- TLDR
+> - Have to forge a ciphertext matching multiple keys for Poly1305 to binary search for the passphrase.
+> - Turns the problem into polynomial interpolation with restricted coefficients.
+> - Solve that with a bunch of linear algebra and lattice CVP.
+> - More on that in [[#Constructing polynomials with constraints on the coefficients]]

 ### The challenge
 I won't get into the details on the task's code, let's get straight into the core problem we need to solve: